trtcrd/SLIM/README.md

 In the [manual](https://github.com/adriantich/SLIM/blob/master/man/README.md#list-of-the-modules) page you can find a list of the different modules implemented and their help pages.

 # Version history

+### v1.0.0

+Moved to podman container by default (docker kept as an option) Added modules for processing nanopore amplicon data (CHOPPER, MSI, ASHURE, OPTICS) Added module to create wildcard grouping of files Added SWARM3 module
+Emailing service hidden, until a viable option is identified Documentation moved from the wiki to the tutos folder.
+Various interface bug fixes

 ### v0.6.2